I began blogging in 2004. You could say I have a little experience.

 I publish all my websites on WordPress.
 Not the free .com version, but the ‘I’m really serious and investing in my business’ .org version.
 It’s free, but you do need to purchase hosting & URL.

-My sites are all hosted at MediaTemple.
+My smaller sites are hosted at MediaTemple.
 I’ve never had a problem with my sites going down or corrupting.
-The Grid hosting is an affordable way to begin, and they also offer managed WordPress hosting.
+The Grid hosting is an affordable way to begin.
 Use this link to get 20% off your first month of service.

 I usually purchase my URLs through GoDaddy.
 Prices are comparable to other outlets and, as it’s where I began, I like to keep everything in one place.

-I use Sucuri for virus protection and full daily backups.
+I use Sucuri for virus protection and full daily backups on my non-managed sites.
 It’s not cheap, but it has saved my websites more than once.
 Think of it as insurance for when the worst happens.
 And it will.

 Social Media Tools

 Pinterest is often my #1 referrer to my websites- there are months it even beats Google!
 I use Tailwind for scheduling at optimum times and amounts.
 Tailwind works closely with Pinterest and follows the API rules- which is incredibly important.
 Get a $15 credit when you use this link.

 I use Later for scheduling my business Instagram posts.
 Though I’ve tried other apps, this is the one I came back to for 2 reasons- a great phone app for iPhone and Android and the linkin.bio feature which makes it possible to link each image to its own article or web page.